Nursing home or assisted living: how do they compare?

-As a growing older population, according to AGE UK by our late eighties, more than one in three of us will have difficulties undertaking five or more tasks of daily living unaided.
-When you consider that the number of older people aged eighty five and over has increased by a third over the last decade there is rising demand for care services in this country.
+Did you know that the number of older people aged 85 and over has increased by over a third over the last decade?
+As a growing older population, according to AGE UK by our late 80s, more than one in three of us will have difficulties undertaking five or more tasks of daily living unaided.
+So there is a rising demand for care services in this country.

-Live in care is very different to residential care homes where the staff revolve in shift patterns and there is not a single person dedicated to looking after a loved one.
+It’s very different to residential care homes where the staff revolve in shift patterns and there’s not a single person dedicated to looking after a loved one.

 |Live-in Care||Care Home|